Accessory Dwelling Unit Pilot Project

 How can Accessory Dwelling Units (ADUs) address our housing crisis by promoting both housing affordability and contextual design?

 Accessory Dwelling Units (also know as ADUs, backyard homes, in-law units, granny flats, etc.) are prevalent through Los Angeles.
 However, less than 700 ADUs have been permitted (as of November 2016), while academic analysis suggests that there are nearly 50,000 unpermitted units in a City with nearly half a million single family lots.
-With a housing crisis heightened by the supply shortage, LA-Más is teaming up with Council District 1 and the Mayor's Innovation Team on a Pilot Program that tests how an ADU can be both affordable and contextual.
+With a housing crisis heightened by the supply shortage, LA-Más teamed up with Council District 1 and the Mayor's Innovation Team on a Pilot Program that tests how an ADU can be both affordable and contextual.

-After a long outreach process, Trent Wolbe and Grace Lee were selected to participate in the Pilot Program.
+After a long outreach process, homeowners Trent Wolbe and Grace Lee were selected to participate in the Pilot Program.
 With a construction loan provided by Genesis LA, LA-Más worked with these Highland Park residents to design a new 1,000 sq. ft, two story, two bedroom home with a garage within a Historic Preservation Overlay Zone.
-This project is made possible with the support of Nous Engineering as our structural engineer, Breen Engineering as our civil engineer and Habitat for Humanity as our general contractor.
-With a construction budget around $300K, this project will serve as a model for affordable construction, contextual design, financial loan innovation, and future ADU policy.
+This project is made possible with the support of Nous Engineering as our structural engineer, Breen Engineering as our civil engineer, and Habitat for Humanity as our general contractor.
+This project is intended to serve as a model for affordable construction, contextual design, financial loan innovation, and future ADU policy.